-Poor Industry – If a startup is in an industry that has recently shown poor performance, or may be dying off.
+Poor Industry – If a startup is in an industry that has recently shown poor performance, or maybe dying off.

-Low Margins – Some startups will be in industries, or sell products that have low-margins, making an investment less desirable.
+Low Margins – Some startups will be in industries, or sell products that have low margins, making an investment less desirable.

-Management Not Up To Scratch – If the management team of a startup has no track record or reputation, or key positions are missing.
+Weak management– If the management team of a startup has no track record or reputation, or key positions are missing.